 make real contributions to all of them by offering useful ideas and

-12. Look for something unusual about what you do, and publicize it.
+helping with projects when possible. - Look for something unusual about what you do, and publicize it.
 Send

 out press releases to local newspapers, radio stations, cable TV